Nocam7/AD-BitLocker-Key-Audit/README.md

 * **Read‑only**: the script does not modify AD.
 * Recovery key metadata can be sensitive.
 Handle exported CSVs accordingly.
-* In restrictive environments, read access to `msFVE‑RecoveryInformation` may require delegated permissions.
+* In restrictive environments, read access to `msFVE‑RecoveryInformation`  require delegated permissions.

 ---